sdaoudi/docker-composer/README.md

 ## What's included ##

-Multiple version of composer with php 5.6 and php 7.2.
+Multiple version of composer with php 5.6, 7.2 and 7.3

 ## Available tags ##